Today in Middle Eastern history: the Battle of Heliopolis (640)

 Theodore, it seems to me, had no reason to do this.
 Amr’s army wasn’t well equipped for sieges and it could have been vulnerable to a Fabian strategy: harass the invaders from your well-fortified garrisons, hoard food inside those garrisons to deny it to the enemy army, then eventually make a major attack on a hungry, exhausted opponent.
 Theodore opted not to go that route.
-Worse, it seems he missed opportunities to attack Amr’s smaller force before it met up with those reinforcements.
-Maybe he was relying on the fact that his army still outnumbered the combined Arab army to carry the day.
+Worse, it seems he missed opportunities to attack Amr’s smaller force before it met up with its reinforcements.
+Maybe he was relying on the fact that his army still outnumbered the combined Arab forces to carry the day.
 If that’s the case then he was wrong, in large part because Amr thoroughly outclassed him in generalship.

 The key to Amr’s victory was lots of preparation.
 The night before the battle, Amr sent a small cavalry force to hide in nearby hills, with instructions to attack the Byzantine flank or rear once the battle started.
 He sent another detachment south to catch the Byzantines in their anticipated retreat.
 This all worked pretty much to perfection.
 The first detachment took the Byzantines completely by surprise and forced them to attempt an orderly retreat toward Babylon, while the second detachment ambushed them during the retreat and turned it into a rout.
 Almost the entire Byzantine army was killed or captured.